Council Tax And Dementia: Are you Eligible and How To Claim?

 They are Status Discount (including severe mental impairment), Disability Reduction and Unoccupied and exempt accommodation.
 Some people may qualify for several forms of discount at the same time, so it’s possible to combine different ways of reducing your council tax bill.

-Status Discount
+Status discount

 The most common type of Status Discount is the one-person discount of 25%, available when only one adult lives in the property.
 Sometimes, other people living there might be ignored too and a 25% or 50% discount might be awarded.